About the center

 “Stopping the spread of COVID-19 will require research that cross-cuts basic, translational and applied sciences,” said Dr. Gene Oltz, chair of the Department of Microbial Infection and Immunity at The Ohio State University College of Medicine and lead co-principal investigator for the study, in a news release from Ohio State.

-NIH to launch the Serological Sciences Network for COVID-19, announce grant and contract awardees
+NIH to launch the Serological Sciences Network for COVID-19

 The National Institutes of Health announced: "The National Cancer Institute (NCI) has launched the Serological Sciences Network for COVID-19 (SeroNet), an initiative aimed at quickly increasing the nation’s antibody testing capacity and engaging the U.S. research community to understand the immune response to COVID-19.
 NCI is part of the National Institutes of Health."
 Dr. Ann Scheck McAlearney is pictured.

-Emergency medical services personnel awareness and training about personal protective equipment during the COVID-19 pandemic
+EMS personnel awareness, training about personal protective equipment essential

 Eleven Ohio State scientists named AAAS Fellows